 Acting for charities

-Includes worked examples.
-The law is stated as at August 2013.
+Accounting Digest with worked examples.
+The law is stated as at July 2017.

 This book is a comprehensive working document that crystallises essential reporting responsibilities for the busy charity practitioner or adviser.
-It has been designed specifically for use by all UK charities preparing accruals-based accounts.
+Includes full cross-referencing to the Charities SORP (FRS 102) and the Charities Act 2011.